donaldraymond/crystallography-scripts/README.md

 Check permissions before the scripts.
 Use `chmod +x script.sh` to make the script executable

+Report bugs or feature request to *raymond [at] crystal.harvard.edu*

 ## grabPDB.sh

 The purpose of this script is to download atomic coordinates and reflections files from the [Protein Data Bank.](www.rcsb.org)